4balage4/reddit-clone/README.md

 - OAuth2 running on a backend server

-The app is called Picdit, an app that displays only picture-based posts using the Reddit Public API.
+The app is **Picdit**, which displays only picture-based posts using the Reddit Official API.

 The user can:
 - View posts from Reddit